digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 1. Open the `type-definitions.yaml` file in the `resources` directory.
 2. Rename `containerExamples.BaseTask` to `workshop.BaseTask`.
 Use Find & Replace!
 3. Rename `containerExamples.Hello` to `workshop.Greet`
-4. Remove `containerExamples.SetSystemMessage`, `containerExamples.ServerQuery` and `containerExamples.Server`
+4. Remove `containerExamples.BaseScript` and contents
+5. Remove `containerExamples.SetSystemMessage` and everything below it

 The result would be: